gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonsModExt.md

 ## BloonsModExt.GetModSettingsDir(this BloonsMod) Method

-(Cross-Game compatible) Gets the directory where this mod's settings are or will be stored.
+Gets the directory where this mod's settings are or will be stored.
 Example: "BloonsTD6/Mods/BloonsTD6 Mod Helper/settings.txt"

 ```csharp
 public static string GetModSettingsDir(this BTD_Mod_Helper.BloonsMod bloonsMod);